 From time to time you may use the clicker to reinforce commands that have weakened.
 Start by only offering reward maybe 2 out of three times she performs the command.
 After a while begin to offer rewards less, but be sure to keep the positive praises.
 Eventually you can tone down the praises also, make them less exuberant and calmer, like a friendly "good girl" and a soft pat on the back.

 Over time and soon, your Dane will obey you in anticipation of a treat even if only a few treats throughout the day.
 The same goes for the clicker, slowly wean your dog from the click and she will soon be responding only to your voice.
 Don't worry, your not going to live your life with a clicker and bag full of treats in your pocket:) Your Great Dane will soon be conditioned and simply want to behave in anticipation of a possible reward in the near future.

 For a Great Dane with a bad habit, such as jumping up at the door when the bell rings, redirection is the key.
 Lets say you see an approaching visitor, get ready with the clicker and perform a sit as usual, try to time it the exact moment the doorbell rings.
 This redirection technique will teach your Dane it is good to sit when the doorbell rings.

-Things to remember
+Things to Remember

-Dog clicker training is conditioning the dog to repeat actions for a reward, sometimes a dog with behavior problems or bad behavior won't be a good clicker training candidate.
+As with any training method, consistency and repetition is key to success with dog clicker training.
+Watch your dog's actions, timing of the click is important, along with immediate reward and lots of praise.
+Dog clicker training is conditioning the dog to repeat actions for a reward and sometimes a dog with behavior problems or bad behavior won't be a good clicker training candidate.

-This is a basic overview of the dog clicker training method, give it a try after all, learning to communicate with your Great Dane companion can be great fun.
+This is a basic overview of the dog clicker training method, give it a try.
+After all, learning to communicate with your Great Dane companion can be great fun.
 We wish you the best and hope your dog training goes great.
 Have fun with it and don't forget to stock up on dog treats:)